AmanDhungel/login-signup-Mern/README.md

 ### Installation

-2. SetUp the local folder in your computer
+1. SetUp the local folder in your computer
-   Login folder

 2. Clone the repo
    ```sh